bramvbilsen/2019-2020-PnOCW-team-03/admin/schedule.md

 14/10:  Continue with task 3 and further complete the algorithm which TC2 and the code reviewer started last meeting on 10/10.
 Getting something that works even when shading and different lightnings are being used.

+17/10: Learning how to isolate a screen and detect its position

+21/10: have the isolation algorithm+corner detection+edge detection algorithm for assembly.
+Getting the paper worked on to complete our explanation behind all algorithms.
+Try to get an orientation detection  algorithm in there.